ethereum/eth2.0-onboarding/docs/phase_0.md

     amount: Gwei
 ```

-> Note that deposit index is explicitly defined, as it is already verified through the merkle inclusion proof.
+> Note that we don't need to explicitly define a deposit index, as it is already verified through the merkle inclusion proof.
 (And can easily be derived from the mix-in node in the proof).

 #### `VoluntaryExit`